Cherokee County, Georgia

-Cherokee County is located in the US state of Georgia.
-As of the 2020 Census, the population was 266,620.
+Cherokee County is in the US state of Georgia.
+As of the 2020 census the population was 266,620.
 The county seat is Canton.
 The county Board of Commissioners is the governing body, with members elected to office.
-Cherokee County is included in the Atlanta Metropolitan Area.
+Cherokee County is included to be part of Metro Atlanta.

 History

 Original territory

-Originally, Cherokee County was more like a territory than a county, covering lands northwest of the Chattahoochee River and Chestatee River except for Carroll County.
-This county was created December 26, 1831, by the state legislature.
+Cherokee County was created by an act of the Georgia General Assembly on December 26, 1831, covering a vast area northwest of the Chattahoochee River and Chestatee River (except for Carroll County).
 It was named after the Cherokee people who lived in the area at that time.
-Several other counties were carved out of these Cherokee lands as part of the Cherokee Land Lottery of 1832.